thxlxn/SprocketForge/README.md

 - Crew member modifications
 - Vehicle modules painter

-## 📏 Thickness Editor
+## 📏 File Editor
+Current options:
-Changes the armor thickness of every single face of the selected compartment/vehicle.
+- Change the armor thickness of every single face.
+Allows you to set the thickness value below 5mm for tiny geometry.
-The only practical usage for this is compartments with tiny geometry where setting the thickness below 5mm is not possible in-game.
+- Make the tracks invisible

 ## 🖼️ 3D Visualizer
 Tries to replicate the feature available in Sprocket's official Discord server but with the edition of a slider that lets you spin the output image.